Guidance for Returning Officers - Assistance with voting for disabled voters

 Providing information on the location of polling stations

 Feedback from organisations representing disabled people is that some voters find it difficult to access information on polling station locations.
-We provide, in partnership with Democracy Club, a postcode look-up tool on our website.
+We provide a postcode look-up tool on our website.

 To increase the visibility of this information, you should promote the postcode search tool as widely as possible.
-You could embed the tool on your own website, using the widget we’ve made available, or add a link to our website.
+For example you could embed the tool on your own website, using the information we’ve made available, or add a link to our website.
 You could also share the link with existing internal networks or external organisations you are working with and encourage them to share it with their stakeholders.
 Additionally, you could include the link on the notice of situation of polling stations.
-Should you need any further information or support in using the search tool, please visit Democracy Club’s website.
+Should you need any further information or support in using the search tool, please contact your local Commission team.

 Providing advance information on voting at the polling station

-To help overcome concerns and anxiety about what voting at the polling station will be like, in addition to any information you display on public notice boards, you could provide a dedicated page on your website that contains accessible content to help voters who want to know more about voting at the polling station.
+To help overcome concerns and anxiety about what voting at the polling station will be like, in addition to any information you display on public notice boards, you could provide a dedicated page on your website that contains accessible content to help voters who want to know more about voting at the polling station such as how the voting process works, or provide details to other organisations who have a role in publicising this information.

 - information about the assistance and support available at the polling station including: